prime-mcgowan/drum-kit/README.md

 ## Description

-The Drum Kit app is a simple web application that allows users to hit specific keys on their keyboard and hear the sounds associated with the letter
+The Drum Kit app is a simple web application that allows users to hit specific keys on their keyboard and hear the sounds associated with the letter.

 ## Technologies Used